Grupo-GII-UdeA/Multi-Level-Framework/README.md

 > Note: The final citation may change upon formal publication.

 ## How to Use
-Detailed instructions on how to install and use the code will be provided in this section soon.
+Detailed instructions on how to use the code will be provided in this section soon.

 ## Contact
 For questions or feedback, please contact: gii.grupoudea@gmail.com.